Solar energy is transformed into other energy forms for our use on Earth – energy for food (chemical energy1), electrical energy and heat energy2.

 Heating

-Dark objects heat up and cool down faster than light coloured objects because they are better at absorbing and radiating infrared light.
+Dark objects heat13 up and cool down faster than light coloured objects because they are better at absorbing and radiating infrared light.
 Materials that are not good at absorbing visible light will reflect it away again.
 This is why these objects appear as light colours.
 Light coloured objects then reflect most of the light energy and therefore are cooler than darker objects.

 Passive heating is when the Sun warms objects with no extra help.
 The Sun warms buildings through the roof, walls and windows in this way.
 Buildings in cooler countries are often designed to face the Sun to trap a lot of solar heat energy.
 Painting the walls dark colours or black make the surfaces very good at absorbing light to produce heat energy.
 In hot parts of the world, people paint their houses white or other lighter colours to reflect solar energy to help keep their houses cool.

 Water can be heated using solar energy.
 This is done through solar collectors.
 Solar collectors trap and absorb the Sun’s energy.
-Generally, the solar collector has three layers.
+Generally, the solar collector14 has three layers.
 The first layer is a see-through layer that lets in the Sun’s rays.
 The bottom layer is painted black to absorb as much solar energy as possible (which is then radiated as heat energy).
 In between these layers are pipes filled with water that are warmed by the radiated heat energy.
 The pipes then conduct the heat energy to the water.
 The heated water might be used for household needs, to heat the interior of the house (through insulated piping) or for swimming pools.

 Heat energy can also be collected using large arrays of mirrors as solar collectors.
 Some industries in the world (refining metals and firing ceramics, for example) use mirrors to focus sunlight on an oven or furnace.
 Temperatures from these ovens have yielded more than 3,300°C.